mLewisLogic/despec/SPEC.md

-# xdd: Specification-Driven Development System (V2)
+# xdd: Specification-Driven Development System (V3)

-**Version**: 2.0.0
+**Version**: 3.0.0
-**Status**: Design Phase
-**Last Updated**: 2025-01-30

 ---

 ## Executive Summary

-xdd is a TypeScript-based specification-driven development system that transforms natural language requirements into structured, validated artifacts through three stages: **Specs**, **Design**, and **Tasks**.
-This is a complete V2 redesign with no backwards compatibility to the previous agent-sdd system.
+xdd is a specification-driven development system that transforms natural language requirements into structured, validated artifacts through three stages: **Specs**, **Design**, and **Tasks**.
+This is V3 - a complete architectural redesign with Go backend, Svelte frontend, and LLM-powered interactive refinement.

-**Core Innovation**: TypeScript SDK with Zod schemas enforces correctness at write-time, not validation-time.
-LLM agents use the SDK as a tool, eliminating ambiguity and enabling reliable automation.
+**Core Innovation**: Chat-based iterative specification building with LLM agents that understand and refine requirements through conversation, enforced by structured output validation and immutable event sourcing.

 **Target Users**: Solo developers and small teams (2-3 people) building internal tools or small-scale applications.